-V.C.1.e) The Annual Program Evaluation, including the action plan, must be distributed to and discussed with the fellows and the
+V.C.1.e) The Annual Program Evaluation, including the action plan, must be distributed to and discussed with the fellows and the members of the teaching faculty, and be submitted to the DIO. ^(Core)

-DIO.
-(Core)

 V.C.2.
-The program must participate in a Self-Study and submit it to the DIO.
-(Core)
+The program must participate in a Self-Study and submit it to the DIO. ^(Core)